en_USEnglish

 Image optimization techniques

-• Image compression : Reduce image file size without noticeable loss of quality.
+• Image compression : Reduce image file size without any noticeable loss of quality.
 Use compression tools before uploading to WordPress (TinyPNG, Compressor.io, ImageOptim, etc.) or use automatic optimization plugins (ShortPixel, Imagify, Smush).

 • Choosing the right file format :

-• Resize images to the appropriate size : Don't upload images larger than necessary for display on your site.
+• Resize images to the appropriate size: Don't upload images larger than necessary for display on your site.
 Resize them before importing them into WordPress.

 WordPress image optimization plugins